ExpressVPN Pricing: Subscription Options 2025

 Refer A Friend Program

-There are other ways to get free months of the service as well.
-The company has a program that rewards you with 30 days of free service every time you refer a friend.
-Of course, the friend does have to sign up, but to sweeten the deal, ExpressVPN will give them a free 30 days as well.
-Everybody wins.
+There are additional ways to earn free service months.
+The company’s referral program rewards you with 30 free days whenever you refer a friend.
+Of course, they must sign up, but ExpressVPN sweetens the deal by giving them 30 free days too.
+Everyone benefits.

-ExpressVPN even offers a referral option in the VPN app itself.
-Type in your friend’s email address, and once they purchase a subscription you’ve got 30 days for free.
-It doesn’t get much easier than that.
+ExpressVPN even includes a referral option in the VPN app.
+Enter your friend’s email address, and once they purchase a subscription, you get 30 free days.
+It couldn’t be simpler.

 Payment Options with ExpressVPN